a663E-36z1120/minds-machinesKB/content/Ideas/Learning/Glymour & Kelly (1992).md

 where Meno's paradox is mathematically valid under this formalisation.

-To approach a solution to Meno's paradox, this implies that learning must proceed **without certainty**, often by **eliminating false hypotheses** over time rather than recognizing truth directly.
+To approach a solution to Meno's paradox, this implies that learning must proceed **without certainty**, often by **eliminating false hypotheses** over time rather than recognizing truth directly (see [[Bayesian Confirmation Theory]]).
 The learner converges to the truth _in the limit_, but can never be sure they have found it at any finite stage.

 Furthermore, this reinforces the idea that **justification (verification)** cannot be separated cleanly from the **process of discovery (inquiry)**, and that truth must be approached via systematic revision — not recognized outright.